-External drives are ideal for raw storage space and transportation of files.
+External drives are ideal for raw storage space and the transportation of files.
 Internal drives are suitable for frequent file access and speed, especially with gaming.
 External drives can also be easier to repair and have a higher storage cap, while internal drives can hold up better and last longer.

 Both external and internal hard drives are crucial to a computer’s function.
 Hard drives allow you to save data to your computer, including files that you need to reference or send later, computer games, and other programs like word processors.

 If you build or upgrade your PC, you need to know what type of hard drive you want to use and work with.

 You’ll need an internal drive for your computer to function correctly, but you must decide if you’ll depend on an external or internal drive for daily function.

 Here’s an explanation of the two and their fundamental differences.